DirtyHairy/async-mutex/README.md

 ```

 `acquire` returns an (ES6) promise that will resolve as soon as the mutex is
-available and ready to be accessed.
+available.
 The promise resolves with a function `release` that
 must be called once the mutex should be released again.

 **IMPORTANT:** Failure to call `release` will hold the mutex locked and will